lukasturcani/cage_prediction/readme.rst

    https://doi.org/10.14469/hpc/4618.
 The cages are divided among multiple ``stk`` ``.json`` population dump files, one for each reaction.
-In addition, the SQL database used to get the results show in the paper is stored in ``cage_prediction.db``.
+In addition, the SQL database used to get the results shown in the paper is stored in ``cage_prediction.db``.
 2. Extract the downloaded archive, ``cages.tar.gz``.
 For example, using ``tar -xzf cages.tar.gz``.
 This will extract the ``cages``